-In today’s world, there are plenty of channels a brand can use reach a prospect.
+In today’s world, there are plenty of channels a brand can use to reach a prospect.

-Digital channels are the ones that draw the most attention and great deal of engagement.
+Digital channels are the ones that draw the most attention and a great deal of engagement.

 Of course, by “digital channels”, I don’t mean targeted online ads, landing pages (here are some landing page examples to steal, by the way.) or social media platforms alone.

 There is also the staple of digital marketing: email marketing, the medium that consistently produces the highest ROI.

 The statistic above shows how email marketing is the most affordable and rewarding digital channel.
 Part of email’s staying power comes from its ability to adapt to new marketing trends.

 This is why we all need to be up to date with the current email marketing strategies while staying one step ahead of the competition.

 Without further ado, let’s check out the email marketing and marketing automation strategies for 2020.